By Courage California

 DeniAntoinette Mazingo was born in Los Angeles and now lives in Hemet, CA. According to campaign materials, Mazingo is running to bring programs to the most vulnerable among us, to ensure affordable housing, to create competitive jobs, and to ensure a great quality of life for her community.

 Mazingo is an attorney and Riverside County’s Third District Commissioner for Women.
 She believes that she can help represent the interests of people in need, such as unhoused seniors, single mothers struggling to care for their children, and veterans struggling to survive.
 Healthcare, housing, and veteran assistance are significant priority areas for Mazingo, and she believes she can make the biggest difference in the area of housing and veteran affairs.

-Mazingo is challenging incumbent Chad Mayes (R), who has consistently opposed progressive priorities by siding with corporate lobbyists and failing his constituents across a wide spectrum of issues.
+Mazingo is challenging incumbent Chad Mayes (R), who has consistently opposed progressive priorities and sided with corporate lobbyists and failed his constituents across a wide spectrum of issues.
 Other candidates include Andrew Kotyuk (R).
-Mazingo stands out as the strongest choice because of her passion for progressive causes and strong slate of endorsements from progressive groups.
+Mazingo is the strongest choice because of her passion for progressive causes and strong slate of endorsements from progressive groups.
 According to recent election results, Democrats have the potential to win this seat, and Mazingo’s narrow loss in the same district in 2018 indicates her chances are strong in 2020.